Tom Bradshaw (footballer, born 1992): International career

 Born in Shrewsbury, England, Bradshaw grew up in Tywyn, Wales, and attended Ysgol Penglais School in Aberystwyth.
-Therefore he was eligible to represent Wales or England internationally.
+He was therefore eligible to represent either Wales or England internationally.

-Bradshaw was called up to the Wales under−19 squad for the first time in September 2010, scoring on his debut during a 2–0 win over Liechtenstein.
-He scored again in a 3–3 draw with Turkey on 20 October 2010.
-He was called into the Wales under−21 squad in September 2011 for the away game with Montenegro, scoring on his debut.
+Bradshaw was first called up to the Wales under-19 squad in September 2010 and scored on his debut in a 2–0 victory over Liechtenstein.

-Bradshaw was capped eight times for the Wales U−21 squad, making his last appearance as a substitute against Moldova U−21s on 10 September 2013.
-He opted to withdraw from the squad when called up a month later in order to remain available for first-team duties with Shrewsbury Town.
-This effectively ended his international youth career, with under−21s manager Geraint Williams indicating he would not select him again, although Bradshaw was in any case in his last few months of eligibility for the under−21 squad.

-A year later, Bradshaw was put on the standby list for the senior Wales national football team for the Euro 2016 qualifying matches against Bosnia & Herzegovina and Cyprus in October 2014, but had to withdraw due to picking up a hamstring injury in a match against Bristol City for new club Walsall.
-On 4 November 2015 he was called up to the senior squad for a friendly against the Netherlands, and was an unused substitute in a 3–2 defeat.
-He made his debut the following 28 March, replacing Tom Lawrence for the final 17 minutes of a 1–0 friendly loss to Ukraine in Kyiv.
-Bradshaw was in Wales manager Chris Coleman's preliminate squad for the UEFA Euro 2016 finals tournament, but he withdrew due to a calf injury.
+He subsequently represented the Wales under-21 team, scoring on his debut.
+Bradshaw won eight under-21 caps and made his final appearance in a goalless draw against Moldova on 10 September 2013.

+Bradshaw was placed on standby for Wales's UEFA Euro 2016 qualifiers against Bosnia and Herzegovina and Cyprus in October 2014, but withdrew after suffering a hamstring injury.

+He received his first senior call-up in November 2015 for a friendly against the Netherlands, but remained an unused substitute in a 3–2 defeat.

+Bradshaw made his senior international debut on 28 March 2016, replacing Tom Lawrence during a 1–0 friendly defeat to Ukraine in Kyiv.

+He was included in Chris Coleman's preliminary squad for UEFA Euro 2016, but withdrew because of a calf injury.